-The following is a true story.
-It offers a vital lesson in how to actually listen and grow together in a way where both of you learn and deeply understand one another.
+The following is a true story that offers a vital lesson in how to actually listen and grow together in a way where both of you learn and deeply understand one another.

 Jim and Rebecca were attending a group workshop, where they were learning a specific technique of listening.
 The exercise was designed carefully: one partner talked while the partner listened.
-The goal for the partner who was talking was to keep to one topic, and try to travel deeper into their feelings about it.
+The rules or goals for the talking partner were simple: Keep to one topic, and try to travel deeper into their feelings.
 The goal for the listening partner was to keep their own agenda (ego) out of the way, and try to learn something they didn’t know.

 It’s much harder than it sounds, especially getting rid of your own agenda when you’re listening.
 Questions like, “What do you want me to do about that?”
 Or “How do you think that affects me and the kids?” are strictly not allowed.

-Instead, think about the questions you asked when you were first dating — when you couldn’t wait to discover who this person you were falling in love with really was.
+If you have trouble imagining this, think for a moment about the questions you asked when you were first dating — when you couldn’t wait to discover who this person you were falling in love with really was.
 How did he get the way he was?
 How did her mind work?

-At the group workshop, each couple took a turn practicing the technique in front of the other couples, who would listen and then giving support afterwards.
+Now back to the workshop.
+Each couple took a turn practicing the technique in front of the other couples, who would listen and then giving support afterwards.